philc/book-notes/relationships/bringing up bebe - pamela druckerman.md

   they respect boundaries and have self-control.
 So alongside character, there has to be cadre."
 * "This idea that you're teaching, not policing, makes the tone a lot gentler in France." (versus disciplining).
-* Authoritative but not authoritarian: "the parents' response should almost always be yes."
+* Authoritative but not authoritarian: "the parents' response should almost always be yes" as long as the child is operating within the cadre.
 * "Children should watch a bit of television, so they have a shared culture with other kids."
 * "Instead of spanking, they recommend that parents become adept at saying no. Like Marcelli, they say that 'no' should be used sparingly.
 But once uttered, it must be definitive."